 Thadeosaurus colcanapi (Carroll 1981) Late Permian, ~260 mya, ~60 cm in length, nests between Acerosodontosaurus and Claudiosaurus in the marine branch of the Younginiformes.
 Tangasaurus and Hovasaurus are sister taxa.

-Distinct from Petrolacosaurus, the skull of Thadeosaurus is known only from a crushed juvenile skull that exposes only the palate and skull roof in ventral view.
-The ectopterygoid is separate from the palatine.
+The skull of Thadeosaurus is known only from a crushed juvenile skull that exposes only the palate and skull roof in ventral view.
+The skull appears to be quite similar to that of Acerosodontosaurus.

-The neck was long and robust with eight vertebrae.
+The neck was short and small with eight vertebrae.
 The deep but narrow sculling tail was twice as long as the rest of the body.

 Pedal digit V was very long and subequal to IV.
 Metatarsals II and III aligned with the middle of p1.1.